Popular Places to Visit in Goa

 How to reach from Panaji: Cabs are the most convenient option unless you have a scooter on rent.

 Verna Springs, popularly known as Kesarval Springs, are located near the Verna Cliffs, hence the name.
 ‘Kesarval’, on the other hand, is a reference to the days of old when eagles(kesar-val) had a nesting ground near the springs.
 The eagles are gone but the springs gush out from between the huge rocks and green trees just as chirpily as ever.
 This is a good spot to visit for some nature sighting.
-The surroundings are quiet and only the hum of the forest fauna is to be heard.
+The surroundings are quiet and only the hum of the forest fauna is to be heard and one of the best places to visit in Goa with family.

 The Verna Springs, however, might be a little noisier on account of the many people who frequent the Springs.
 The Verna Springs are popular not only for their natural beauty but also for their rumored healing properties.
 The water from the Springs is said to hold curative properties.
 The skin, eyes, internal ailments can all purportedly be cured by a dip in the water of Verna Springs.
 As a result, you will come across all manner of people here who are enjoying a taste of the waters in the hope of curing some physical ailment or the other.